chadwhitman/Django-Base-Theme/README.md

 )
 </code></pre>

+##### Add the following to the 'Installed_Apps' section:

+<pre><code>'bootstrap3',
+'base_theme',
+</code></pre>

 #### Installation via pip

 1.) pip install git+https://github.com/chadwhitman/Base-Theme.git

-2.)
-Add 'base_theme' to 'Installed Apps' in your project's 'settings.py' file.

-3.)
+2.) pip install django-bootstrap3

+4.)
 Run 'python manage.py collectstatic' to update your static files in your project directory.

-4.) pip install django-bootstrap3
+Note: if you already have these apps installed, you may need to add '--upgrade' to the end of the pip install <br />
+to get the latest files.

 #### Installation via Git Clone